Our Mission

 About

-Paul practised at the civil/commercial bar for a decade, after graduating with a first class degree from the University of Cambridge.
 Paul co-founded Lawyers for Nature following his experience providing legal advice and assistance to tree protectors in Sheffield, who were seeking to stop the destruction of thousands of trees in their city.
 Not only did the law fail to protect these trees, but in many instances it criminalised the tree protesters and facilitated the unnecessary felling.
-Since then he has assisted dozens of campaigns to protect trees, rivers and other habitats from destruction and has appeared in court representing Nature on many occasions.
-All of these experiences have shown him that our legal system is built on the wrong foundations when it comes to Nature and that a fundamental shift is needed.
+Since then, he has assisted in dozens of campaigns to protect trees, rivers, and other habitats from destruction and has consistently appeared in court to represent Nature.
+These experiences have shown Paul that our legal system is built on the wrong foundations when it comes to Nature and that a fundamental shift is needed.

 Founder, Managing Director